Welcoming your NEW Kitten/Cat home

 I was at a meeting for continuing education this month and the Ohio State University Indoor Cat Initiative is a great resource for your new or old family addition!

-THIS IS A GREAT BENEFIT FOR A NEW KITTEN: JUST SEND IN THE BLUE REGISTRATION FORM AND FOLLOW THESE INSTRUCTIONS FROM CFA
+THIS IS A GREAT BENEFIT FOR A NEW KITTEN: JUST SEND IN THE BLUE REGISTRATION FORM/or REGISTER HIM/HER ON LINE AND FOLLOW THESE INSTRUCTIONS FROM CFA

 CFA’s new, Complimentary (no $ charge) CFA Pet Healthcare Insurance Plan is offered exclusively by PetPartners, Inc. It is the only pet insurance plan endorsed by CFA and is intended for owners with cats that have recently been registered or have transferred ownership.